- Start date: September

 Why this course?

 This course is a flexible, academic development degree.
 You'll study part-time, across one or two years.
 It's ideal for university knowledge exchange professionals, academics, and researchers.
-If you're looking to enhance your academic and professional understanding of knowledge exchange, this is the course for you.
+If you're looking to enhance your academic and professional understanding of knowledge exchange, teaching & learning and research, this is the course for you.

 Who's the course for?